rnorm(10) # draw 10 random values from a Standard Normal distribution [1] -2.9017454 1.6591803 -0.3806936 0.2842570 -2.1319494 -1.1003835

 practical ad-hoc shiny app for scoring experimental data collected by students

-this entire course is a website in its own right
+this very course support material is a website in its own right

-also see this wonderful book by Daniël Lakens explaining Statistical Inference
+this book by Daniël Lakens explaining Statistical Inference

 base (base R) |